Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 One good serving of sweet potato will give you all the vitamin A you need for the day.
 Your bones, skin, and hair will benefit.

-Lots of fiber, contained in the sweet potato’s peel, is another great reason to eat sweet potatoes.
-You’ll feel full for a long time after eating sweet potatoes, and your blood sugar won’t rise.
+The amount of fiber contained in sweet potatoes’ peel is another excellent reason to eat them.
+After eating sweet potatoes, you’ll feel full for a long time, and your blood sugar won’t rise.

-One cooked, medium sweet potato supplies ¼ of the daily fiber you need.
-Just remember to eat the peel too.
+One cooked medium sweet potato supplies ¼ of your daily fiber.
+Just remember to eat the peel, too.
 Your digestion will thank you.

-Manganese, important for healthy bones, and potassium for muscle and brain function, are minerals present in sweet potatoes.
+Manganese, essential for healthy bones, and potassium for muscle and brain function, are minerals present in sweet potatoes.
 Potassium also reduces anxiety and stress.

-Beta-carotene, also present in carrots, is a key antioxidant present in sweet potatoes.
-It’s suggested to dribble a little olive oil over your serving of sweet potatoes to increase the absorption of beta-carotene.
+Beta-carotene, also present in carrots, is a crucial antioxidant present in sweet potatoes.
+Dribbling a little olive oil over your serving of sweet potatoes is suggested to increase the absorption of beta-carotene.

 Sweet potatoes are chock-full of magnesium, another essential mineral.
-Magnesium supports the absorption of other vitamins and minerals as well as gifting you with its own benefits.
+Magnesium supports the absorption of other vitamins and minerals and gifts you with its benefits.

-A medium, skin-on sweet potato gives you 130 calories, 30 grams of carbohydrates, 3 grams of protein, 5 grams of fiber, 154% of your daily vitamin A needs, 31% of your vitamin C needs, 15% of your daily potassium needs.
+A medium, skin-on sweet potato, gives you 130 calories, 30 grams of carbohydrates, 3 grams of protein, 5 grams of fiber, 154% of your daily vitamin A needs, 31% of your vitamin C needs, and 15% of your daily potassium needs.

 Studies show that eating moderate amounts of sweet potatoes (and sweet potato leaves) may help to regulate blood sugar levels in people with Type 2 diabetes.
-Purple sweet potatoes are said to be especially beneficial to the health of the eyes.
+Purple sweet potatoes are said to be especially beneficial to eye health.

 You May Also Like: Does Ginger Root Go Bad – A Guide